19hours/sg-statutes/Acts/Public Transport Council Act.md

 (2) Without prejudice to the generality of subsection (1), the Council may make regulations for all or any of the following purposes:

-(a) to prescribe the manner and form in which applications for bus service licences, bus service operator’s licences and ticket payment service licences are to be made, the documents to be submitted in support of such applications and the form of such licences;
+(a) to prescribe the manner and form in which applications for ticket payment service licences are to be made, the documents to be submitted in support of such applications and the form of such licences;

+[Act 30 of 2015 wef 22/01/2016]

-(b) to prescribe a scale of fees for bus service licences, bus service operator’s licences and ticket payment service licences;
+(b) to prescribe a scale of fees for and ticket payment service licences;

+[Act 30 of 2015 wef 22/01/2016]

-(c) to prescribe the manner and form in which applications for the approval of bus, taxi and rapid transit system fares are to be made and the documents to be submitted in support of such applications;
+(c) to prescribe the manner and form in which applications for the approval of bus fares or train fares, or a pricing policy for bus services or train services, are to be made and the documents to be submitted in support of such applications;

+[Act 31 of 2015 wef 22/01/2016]

+(ca) to prescribe the date and manner by which any contribution is payable under section 24AC to the Public Transport Fund, the penalties for the late payment of any such contribution and to impose interest for late payment of any such contribution or penalty;

+[Act 31 of 2015 wef 22/01/2016]

+(cb) to require returns to be made by persons by whom contributions under section 24AC are payable, and the conditions relating to the making of such returns;

+[Act 31 of 2015 wef 22/01/2016]

 (d) to regulate the procedure of the Council;